avast/ioc/Manjusaka/README.md

 ```
 1F 8B 08 00 00 00 00 00 00 FF
 ```
-The last two hardcoded data blobs a EXE and ELF binaries.
+Up to v04 the last two hardcoded data blobs are EXE and ELF binaries, since v05 all EXE and ELF binaries are stored inside plugins folder.

 #### Payloads unpacking example:
 1. Parse payload data blobs and remove header (20 chars)